oklahomer/go-sarah/README.md

 # Getting Started

-It is pretty easy to add support for developers' choice of chat service, but this supports Slack and Gitter out of the box as reference implementations.
+It is pretty easy to add support for developers' choice of chat service, but this supports Slack, [LINE](https://github.com/oklahomer/go-sarah-line), and Gitter out of the box as reference implementations.

 Configuration for Slack goes like below: